scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-12-23-but-then-you-ll-never-have-to-stop-beating-your-wife-either.md

-## But then you’ll never have to stop beating your wife either!
+## But then you'll never have to stop beating your wife either!

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/12/but-then-youll-never-have-to-stop-beating-your-wife-either
  * Thursday, December 23, 2010